plamzi/AreaList-GTM/README.md

 <h4>Description:</h4>

 This custom script for Google Tag Manager makes it easier to track multiple UI elements in GA & other Analytics tools based on visibility.
+Equally capable in SPA contexts, the script can track impressions and clicks across a wide variety of dynamic HTML found in the wild.

-In addition to reducing the complexity of robust visibility logic, the script features built-in persistence for efficient delayed collection and configurable GTM dataLayer pushes that work with a wide variety of implementations.
+In addition to reducing the complexities surrounding robust visibility logic, the script features built-in persistence for efficient delayed collection and configurable GTM dataLayer pushes that work with a wide variety of implementations.

 <h4>Requirements:</h4>